Wild Ones Presents - Birds, Bees and Butterflies: A Native Garden Tour

 The tour will focus on Oak Park and River Forest landscapes featuring Illinois native plants.
 Unique plants for shade, sun, rain gardens, clay soil and other applications will be highlighted.

 The tour will offer ideas for those who currently have no native plants in their yards as well as ideas for people who are very knowledgeable about natives.
-Tour stops will include established native plant gardens as well as those that are “in progress” or are transitioning from non-natives to natives.
+Tour stops will include established native plant gardens as well as those that are in progress or are transitioning from non-natives to natives.
 Here are a few descriptions of featured gardens:

 Mixed Company: One garden marries natives with non-natives to showcase a lovely old church.
 Birds, bees, butterflies, and even dragonflies flit across the garden.